 Snowboard & Ski Jackets and Pants from 686 and Thirtytwo will keep you warm and dry whatever the conditions, which are the most important reasons for Snowsports outerwear.
 Snowboard & Ski clothing from 686 and Thirtytwo will not just make you look great but are also waterproof and breathable.
 Insulated outerwear has an integrated moisture-wicking thermal lining, making it perfect for the most common conditions throughout the season.
-Use shell garments for warmer and wet conditions (spring).
-Use the filters to find the best Jacket for you and the conditions you are likely to experience depending on time of year.
+Use shell garments for warmer and wet conditions (spring). use more insulated garments during the colder conditions (winter) Use the filters to find the best Jacket for you and the conditions you are likely to experience depending on time of year.

 Technical snow outwear is not all about looks.
 Of course you want to look stylish and fashionable when riding but you should really consider the tech as well and choosing the right gear for you and the conditions you are going to be in.
 After all it does not matter how cool you are looking, if you are cold and wet you will end up looking like an idiot any way.
 So it's well worth considering a few functional points when choosing your outerwear.